stars-and-signs/stars-and-signs/docs/protagonist_creation/protagonist-creation.md

 ### Gift

-Choose one [Magical Gift](../core_rules/magic.md#magical-gifts) as the source of your magical power.
+Choose one [Magical Gift](../core_rules/magic.md#magical-gifts) as the mechanism for your magical power.

 ### Relic